 i'm no fan of the lawsuit happy culture prevalent today, but i believe student-athletes get a raw deal....and not just men....efforts are being made to rectify the fact that

 The suit does not list a damage amount but is structured in a way that suggests the NCAA pay a heavy price should the court find that the association acted illegally in its capping of scholarship costs.
-The lawsuit applies to 144 colleges, so the 20,000 or so affected athletes would have been shorted a potential $117 million, an aggregate figure that represents the gap between the grant-in-aid and the official cost of attendance over the past four years.
+The lawsuit applies to 144 colleges, so the 20,000 or so affected athletes would have been shorted a potential $117 million, an aggregate figure that represents the gap between the grant-in-aid and the official cost of attendance over the past four years.while some college officials claim poverty, the numbers in college athletics are staggering. there are at least 10 college basketball programs with profits over $7 million while there are about 10 college football programs with $25 million in profits. the movement even got some (surprsing) support from NCAA president Myles who

 Damages get trebled under antitrust law, pushing the potential penalty to $351 million.